SportR: A Benchmark for Multimodal Large Language Model Reasoning in Sports: Related Work

 \subsection{Multimodal Sports QA Benchmarks}

 Question answering (QA) has become the standard way for evaluating the reasoning abilities of MLLMs across different domains~\cite{chen2025benchmarking,liu2025visfinevalscenariodrivenchinesemultimodal, yue2024mmmu,wu2023q,shao2024visual}.
 In the sports domain, early multimodal QA benchmarks primarily focused on assessing models' ability to recognize actions and answer descriptive or temporal questions.
-For instance, Sports-QA~\citep{li2024sports} leveraged existing action recognition datasets to create a large-scale VQA benchmark, but its questions do not center on the complex, rule-based scenarios that define competitive play.
+For instance, ActionAtlas~\citep{salehi2024actionatlas} which focuses on action recognition via multiple-choice, or Ego-Exo4D~\citep{grauman2024ego} which evaluates skill proficiency and pose estimation and Sports-QA~\citep{li2024sports}, which leveraged existing action recognition datasets to create a large-scale VQA benchmark, but its questions do not center on the complex, rule-based scenarios that define competitive play.

 More recent benchmarks have begun to address this gap by focusing on deeper forms of reasoning.
 Notably, SPORTU~\citep{xia2024sportu} introduced a comprehensive evaluation benchmark with a multi-level difficulty design, explicitly including ``hard" questions that require understanding game rules and tactics.
 However, while SPORTU provides explanations for evaluation, the limitations are that there are not enough of this type of question, and these rationales were not designed as detailed and fine-grained, human-annotated reasoning processes suitable for training models to perform explicit, step-by-step reasoning.
 Furthermore, it lacks precise annotations for visual grounding, making it difficult to assess whether a model's judgment is based on specific visual evidence, such as the subtle point of contact defining a foul.
+In addition, SPORTU primarily relies on multiple-choice questions and slow-motion replays, limiting its utility for training deep reasoning and evaluating true sports understanding.
+Recent studies suggest that the MCQ format may not accurately reflect an LLM's true capabilities due to misalignment with real-world generation tasks and sensitivity to option ordering~\citep{li-etal-2024-multiple}.
+A detailed comparison is provided in Appendix~\ref{app:comparison}.

 There are also more recent benchmarks that appear to cover a single sport.
 For example, SoccerNet-XFoul~\citep{held2024x} provides expert-annotated explanations for fouls, FSBench~\citep{gao2025fsbench} delves into the fine-grained, artistic scoring criteria of figure skating, FineBadminton introduces a benchmark for badminton understanding~\citep{he2025finebadminton}, and SoccerBench~\citep{rao2025multi} offers thirteen distinct tasks for multifaceted soccer video analysis.
 These video-centric datasets focus on a single sport, limiting cross-domain evaluation.
 While these datasets are invaluable, a critical gap remains: the lack of a multi-sport benchmark that provides rich, human-written reasoning process annotations specifically designed to teach models how to reason, combined with the precise grounding annotations needed to verify that this reasoning is tied to the correct visual evidence.